 ‘You see, chaque fois – err… each time she takes zhe rejuvenating elixir, ‘er noze grows a liddeul-’

 ‘My nose is perrfect!
 Verry- Kak ty skazhesh?
-Hov you say? -arristocrratic ant noble!
+Hov you say? -arristocrratic ant nobel!
 You vould like to trry bee young again, but you is not poverrful enough.
 Vhat is liddle millimeterr vhen you can live yourr life overr ant overr again, huh?
 Be young beaudiful vitch?
 Hmm…’

 ‘Belle?
 Humpff…’ Raising her eyes heavenward, the French witch pouts and shakes her head, the typical Gallic gesture conveying both incredulity and displeasure.